raquel-dantas/DynFrag1D/readme.md

 ```bash
 source setup.sh
 ```
 Note: To use Akantu, the user needs to download, build and install Akantu.
 For this, follow the step-by-step in this link https://gitlab.com/akantu/akantu.
-Then, update the path to the python environment of Akantu in the `source.sh`
+Then, update the path to the python environment of Akantu in the `setup.sh`

 ## Usage